librewolf-community/browser-macos/readme.md

 - [Docs](https://librewolf.readthedocs.io/en/latest/)

 ## Building
-This section is a condesed version of the build guide](./build_guide.md).
+This section is a condesed version of the build guide.
 I suggest to check it out in full, at least before your first build.

 ### Prerequisites
 Below I'll list the partial prerequisites to build the browser.
 This section was finally tested on a clean osx device running BigSur.
 Ideally you will need to perform the following actions only once, when building for the first time.